WALK IN COMMERCIAL FREEZER

 In the 1900s, commercial refrigerators became very important for many industries, particularly the meat-packing industry.
 Big companies like Armour and Wilson purchased units to be used on box cars and in storage facilities to keep meat cold and fresh.
 These early units were very large, many weighing between five and two hundred tons, and they relied on toxic gases for cooling power, making them quite a hazard.

-Throughout the 20th century, advances were made to make commercial refrigeration systems more lightweight, less expensive, and more readily available for a variety of businesses, including supermarkets and restaurants.
+Throughout the 20th century, advances were made to make commercial refrigeration systems,walk in freezer, more lightweight, less expensive, and more readily available for a variety of businesses, including supermarkets and restaurants.
 Improvements were also made in safety, and volatile gases or very harmful chemicals were no longer used for cooling.
 Not only are today’s systems smaller, more lightweight, and affordable, but they even come equipped with modern features like digital thermostats, clear glass display doors, unique designs, and LED lighting.

 The history of commercial refrigeration goes back for centuries, and the advances and innovations made to these systems have made them a staple in many industries.
 The years of research, development, innovation, and improvements have led to the modern systems found in convenience stores, restaurants, hotel gift shops, grocery stores, and many of the establishments that we frequent daily.